Sutrannu/sunday-raceday/content/tuning.md

 From My Tunings and Setup, save the tune and give it a name that humans can input with a gaming controller.
 Keeping it alphanumeric makes it nice and easy.
+Don't forget to share!

 The hardest part: Go to Find Tuning Setups and find your tune.
 Use the name as the description.
 Aren't you glad I told you to